ZanSara/guess-who-arena/README.md

 ### 3. Set up Supabase

 1. Create a new project at [supabase.com](https://supabase.com)
-2. Copy your project URL and anon key
+2. Copy your project URL and publishable key
 3. Run the SQL schema in your Supabase SQL editor:

 ```bash